Sita Svayamvara

+Mithila Painting depicting Sita garlanding Rama during her svayamvara.

-Sita Swayamvara (Maithili: सीता स्वंवर) is the swayamvara event, culminating in the wedding of the deities Rama and Sita, the protagonists of the Hindu epic Ramayana.
-The event was related to a competition among the kings in the Indian subcontinent to win the hand of the princess Sita of the Mithila Kingdom.
-The competition of the Sita Swayamvara was organised at the court of Sita's father - King Shreedhwaja Janaka in Mithila.
+Sita Svayamvara (सीतास्वयंवर) is the svayamvara event, culminating in the wedding of the deities Rama and Sita, the protagonists of the Hindu epic Ramayana.
+The event involved a competition among kings in the Indian subcontinent to win the hand of princess Sita of the Mithila Kingdom.
+The Sita Svayamvara was organised at the court of Sita's father, King Sīradhvaja Janaka, in Mithila.

 Background

 According to Hindu scriptures including the Ramayana, the divine bow Pinaka of the god Shiva was given to King Devarata Janaka of Mithila for its safe-keeping.
-Pinaka was received by Shreedhwaja Janaka in legacy.
-It was said that the bow was so powerful that no one was able to uplift it.
-Once, princess Sita had lifted this bow in her childhood.
-When the King Janaka saw Sita uplifting the divine bow Pinaka, he was impressed by her power and then he thought that she was no ordinary maiden.
+The Pinaka was received by Sīradhvaja Janaka in legacy.
+The bow was so powerful that no one was able to lift it.
+Once, princess Sita lifted this bow during her childhood.
+When King Janaka saw Sita lift the divine bow Pinaka, he was impressed by her power and realized she was no ordinary maiden.

-After King Janaka thought that princess Sita should marry to a more powerful man who can uplift and break the bow.
-Therefore, when the princess Sita later grew up and became eligible for marriage, then the King Janaka organised Swayamvara Shabha at his court for the selection of bridegroom to the princess Sita.
-In the Swayamvara Shabha, the King Janaka put a condition among the participating kings that to become bridegroom of the princess Sita one had to uplift and break the divine bow Pinaka.
+King Janaka decided that princess Sita should marry a powerful man who could lift and break the bow.
+Therefore, when princess Sita grew up and became eligible for marriage, King Janaka organised the Svayamvara Sabha at his court to select a bridegroom for her.
+In the Svayamvara Sabha, King Janaka stipulated to the participating kings that to become the bridegroom of princess Sita, one had to lift and break the divine bow Pinaka.